serverless-heaven/serverless-aws-alias/README.md

 # Serverless AWS alias plugin

 BETA: This project is currently in beta.
 It has been tested with many, but not all constellations that are possible within a Serverless service.

-The plugin is currently tested with Serverless 1.6.1.
-It is important that you try that version and the newest one.
+**The plugin requires Serverless 1.12 or later!**

 This plugin enables use of AWS aliases on Lambda functions.
 The term alias must not be mistaken as the stage.
 Aliases can be deployed to stages, e.g. if you work on